 For Gleyber, I took just his redemption sales from the first month of sales data.
 His prices started out in the $130 range and took a wild ride before settling around the $80 range.
 The one thing clear from this graph is that the absolute worst time to buy was instantly.

 For Ohtani, I took the first month of sales data for his base autos.
 Like Gleyber, you can see that his prices started out high ($500+) and steadily dropped into the low $300 range.
 Once again, we can see by not buying right out of the gate you can save yourself significant money.
-In Ohtani’s case, you could have saved a couple hundred bucks.
+In Ohtani’s case, you could have saved a couple of hundred bucks.

 We learned from Allen & Ginter, and nearly every other product release up to this point, that buying singles on release is a poor investment strategy, and Topps Chrome is no different.
 By waiting a month, you’ll still get the cards you want, but at a significantly lower price.